-- AC 300 Fundamentals of Accounting.
+AC 300 Fundamentals of Accounting.
 3 Semester Hours.

 This course provides an introduction to the financial accounting concepts, procedures and reporting practices.
-Emphasis is placed on the elements of the accounting cycle for service and merchandising enterprises. - AC 302 Management Information Systems.
-3 Semester H+ours.
-(Also listed as MG 302.)
-(Lab Fee.)
-(LiveText required.)
+Emphasis is placed on the elements of the accounting cycle for service and merchandising enterprises.

+AC 301 Managerial Accounting.
+3 Semester Hours.
+(Formerly known as AC371.)
+Prerequisite: AC300 or Principles of Accounting I (BUS241).